 It’s never been revealed exactly how this was resolved, or how it impacted the BBC.
 But what is clear is that Google comes down on so-called unnatural links.
 What are they?

 “Creating links that weren’t editorially placed or vouched for by the site’s owner on a page, otherwise known as unnatural links, can be considered a violation of our guidelines.”

 Google started sniffing around and deemed Rap Genius guilty of posting unnatural links.
 It stopped ranking for its own name on the first page, with this penalty lasting ten days.

+Not all the SEO fails starts with Google, but with your competitors.
 Sometimes, Google doesn’t catch you out.
 Sometimes, it’s your competitors that rat you out instead.
 That’s what happened to Overstock in 2011.

 Overstock committed a gross error when they asked schools to link back to their website.
 In exchange, they would offer discounts to any school that participated in this unusual part-exchange program.
 For Overstock, it meant that they started to rank well for certain keywords.